dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-4/index.md

 ```

 This is what the end looks like.
-The player is next to the best, one frame before the fetal last step and the lives in the footer show `1`.
+The player is next to the beast, one frame before the fatal last step and the lives in the footer show `1`.
 Let's fix that.

-We're currently check if we have enough lives left in two places: the movement of the player and the movement of beasts.
+We're currently checking if we have enough lives left in two places: the movement of the player and the movement of
+beasts.
 Perhaps we move that check to the end of the game loop:

 ```rust {data-file="game.rs", data-fold="['1-66', '82-107', '130-157']", hl_lines=[75, "113-115", "124-127"]}